chinnucsk/erlang-emulator-parse/erl_schedule_parse.md

     ethr_thr_parent_func__(twd.prep_func_res);
     return res;
 }

 ```

-	Fucntion ethr_thr_create mainly to create a scheduler thread, first define `pthread_attr attr`(for stroring thread attrs and informaitons), use_stack_size(if we define in erl start, it will be value we set when the value are checked is valid else it will default value).
+	Fucntion ethr_thr_create mainly to create a scheduler thread, first
+define `pthread_attr attr`(for stroring thread attrs and informaitons),
+use_stack_size(if we define in erl start, it will be value we set when
+the value are checked is valid else it will default value).

-	Call `pthread_attr_init(&attr)` to init the attrs in thread, if !=0, init failed else init success.
+	Call `pthread_attr_init(&attr)` to init the attrs in thread, if !=0,
+ init failed else init success.

-	Call `pthread_attr_setscope()` to Schedule child thread in system scope, if !=0, set error else set success.
+	Call `pthread_attr_setscope()` to Schedule child thread in system scope,
+ if !=0, set error else set success.

 	Call `pthread_attr_setdetachstate()` to set thread detach property.

 	Call `pthread_create((pthread_t *) tid, &attr, thr_wrapper, (void*) &twd);`   , `thr_wrapper` is used to create event, set the value of twd.

-	Last whil loop, check the value of twd.result to initialize the child unitl to 0.
+	Last while loop, check the value of twd.result to initialize the child
+unitl to 0.

 	Now the init funcion over.

 ```javascript

 Process *schedule(Process *p, int calls)
 {
     ErtsRunQueue *rq;